 - I block the days of trips on my work calendar as soon as we have a general idea of when we want to go somewhere.
 Even if we don’t have all the specific plans made, let your boss and colleagues know that you won’t be available on certain dates as far in advance as possible.
 It’s polite, but it also buys some goodwill if something comes up when you are going to be gone – “I’ve had this booked since January, I really cannot rearrange it now.
 Is there another time we can do this, or can someone else handle it?”
 We’ve all been there.
 Most of the time, the answer will be “of course.
 Enjoy!”

 - Dave and I have come to the conclusion that we’re good for up to about 10 days away from home at a time.
 You might prefer more time, others don’t want to be away more than 4 or 5 days.
-For us, after about 10 days we start to worry about what’s going on back at home and what we’re going to be coming back to, and that impacts our enjoyment of what we’re actually doing.
-(Not to mention, we don’t want our dog to forget us!)
+For us, after about 10 days we start to worry about what’s going on back at home and what we’re going to be coming back to, and that can start to impact our enjoyment of what we’re actually doing.
+(Not to mention, we don’t want our dogs to forget us!)

 Timing really is everything.
 There is so much that can happen that is not in our control when we travel.
 It only makes sense to try to anticipate and plan for whatever we can to avoid the disappointment and frustration of not being able to make the most of our precious and valuable time away.